scala-js/scala-js-website/doc/calling-javascript.md

 js.Dynamic.literal("foo" -> 42, "bar" -> "foobar")
 {% endhighlight %}

+Alternatively, you can use anonymous classes extending `js.Object` or a [Scala.js-defined JS trait](./sjs-defined-js-classes.html).

 ## Defining JavaScript interfaces with traits

 Most JavaScript APIs work with interfaces that are defined structurally.
 In